bee-queue/bee-queue/README.md

 ```
 This queue has processed `job`, but its handler reported a failure with `done(err)`.

-### Pub/Sub Events
+### Queue PubSub Events
 These events are all reported by some worker queue (with `sendEvents` enabled) and sent as Redis Pub/Sub messages back to any queues listening for them (with `getEvents` enabled).
 This means that listening for these events is effectively a monitor for all activity by all workers on the queue.

 If the `jobId` of an event is for a job that was created by that queue instance, a corresponding [job event](#job-events) will be emitted from that job object.

-Note that Queue-level PubSub events pass the `jobId`, but do not have a reference to the job object, since that job might have originally been created by some other queue in some other process.
-[Job-level events](#job-events) are emitted only in the process that created the job, and are emitted from the job object itself.
+Note that Queue PubSub events pass the `jobId`, but do not have a reference to the job object, since that job might have originally been created by some other queue in some other process.
+[Job events](#job-events) are emitted only in the process that created the job, and are emitted from the job object itself.

 #### job succeeded
 ```javascript